basho/basho_docs/content/riak/ts/1.3.0/using/writingdata.md

 var columns = new Column[]
 {
-    new Column("geohash",     ColumnType.Varchar),
+    new Column("region",     ColumnType.Varchar),
-    new Column("user",        ColumnType.Varchar),
+    new Column("state",        ColumnType.Varchar),
     new Column("time",        ColumnType.Timestamp),
     new Column("weather",     ColumnType.Varchar),
     new Column("temperature", ColumnType.Double)